Trump and Japan's Abe share high-five on Florida golf course

 Trump also was expected to tend to other business in Florida: calling Tunisian President Beji Caid Essebsi and Colombian President Juan Manuel Santos as he continues conversations with foreign leaders.

-Trump and Abe appear to have hit it off early.
+Trump and Abe appear to have hit it off early, despite Trump's sometimes hostile rhetoric toward Japan on the campaign trail.
 Abe was the only world leader to meet with Trump before his inauguration, and Trump welcomed Abe to the White House with a hug.

 As a candidate, Trump often railed against former President Barack Obama for his frequent golfing, claiming Obama played more often than players on the PGA Tour.

-He said if he won he'd likely be too busy to golf and would only play with people he was looking to make deals with.
+He said if he won he'd likely be too busy to golf and would only play with people with whom he was looking to make deals.

+Trump and Abe have plenty to discuss, including the defense treaty between the nations and their trade relations.
 One of Trump's first actions as president was to withdraw the U.S. from a 12-nation, trans-Pacific trade agreement that was negotiated by the Obama administration and strongly supported by Tokyo.

-Abe has said that Japan may be open to a bilateral trade deal with the U.S., but reaching such a deal would be political difficult.
+Abe has said that Japan may be open to a bilateral trade deal with the U.S., but reaching such a deal could be political difficult.
 Japan logged the second largest trade surplus with the U.S. last year.

+The visit comes as the White House continues to weigh its options after a stinging legal defeat.
+On Thursday, the 9th U.S. Circuit Court of Appeals upheld a restraining order on Trump's executive order suspending the nation's refugee program and barring citizens of seven Muslim-majority countries from entering the U.S.

+While the administration maintains that all options are on the table — Including a Supreme Court appeal — Trump said Friday he was considering signing a "brand new order" as early as Monday, which could address some of the legal issues the court has identified.

 Follow Colvin on Twitter at https://twitter.com/colvinj